osteensco/fastTravelCLI/README.md

 ft -rn [key] [new key]

-# And of course if you need help remembering these commands just run
+# To see a full list of available commands run

 ft -help
+# or
 ft -h
 ```
 <br></br>